Sigmanic/Strategies-X/README.md

   <h3 align="center">Strategies X [Alpha]</h3>

   <p align="center">
-    A version inspired By MoneyMaker's AutoStrat, that aims to be fully open-sourced and more customizeable.
+    A version inspired By MoneyMaker's AutoStrat, that aims to be fully open-sourced and more customizable.
     <br/>
     <br/>
     <a href="https://github.com/Sigmanic/Strategies-X/issues">Report a Bug</a>